run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Projects.md

 Each project is associated with a quota of GPUs that can be allocated for this project at the same time.
 This is __guaranteed__ __quota__ in the sense that researchers using this project are guaranteed to get this number of GPUs, no matter what the status in the cluster is.

 Beyond that, a user of this project can receive an __over-quota__.
 As long as GPUs are unused, a researcher using this project can get more GPUs.
 However, these GPUs can be taken away at a moment's notice.
-For more details on overquota scheduling see: [The Run AI Scheduler](../../Researcher/Scheduling/The-Run-AI-Scheduler.md).
+For more details on over-quota scheduling see: [The Run AI Scheduler](../../Researcher/Scheduling/The-Run-AI-Scheduler.md).

 __Important__ __best__ __practice:__ As a rule, the sum of the project allocation should be equal to the number of GPUs in the cluster.